CruzMolina/truffle/packages/truffle-artifactor/README.md

 #### `artifactor.save(contract_data)`

 Save contract data as a `.json` file.
+Returns a Promise.

 * `contract_data`: Object.
 Data that represents this contract: